 It depends.
 If they are unemployed due to COVID-19 related reasons and you are plan on having them return to work, they are not required to register for work or seek work.
 They will need to answer ‘yes’ to the question asking if they're returning to work on the UI application.
 If they are not returning with you, they will be required complete two work search activities per week.

-How can a company get workers back if they are considered attached and the company opens back up but the employees would prefer to get unemployment insurance instead?
+How can a company get workers back if they are considered attached and the company reopens but the employees would prefer to get unemployment insurance instead?

-First, be sure you communicate the expectation to return to work with as much detail as possible at the time they become separated.
-Then, ensure they were clearly instructed to come back — speak with them, send an email to the email address, text them, etc. Then, let the Labor Department know who didn’t come back — that person is missing available work and would need a qualifying reason to do so may lose their benefit. (either a personal compelling reason or an illness, and even then it has to be less than 1/2 of their weekly benefit amount).
+First, be sure you communicate the expectation to return to work with as much detail as possible at the time employees become separated.
+Then, ensure they were clearly instructed to come back — speak with them, send an email to the email address, text them, etc. Then, let the Idaho Department of Labor know who didn’t come back.
+That person is missing available work and would need a qualifying reason to do so and may lose their benefit. (either a personal compelling reason or an illness, and even then it has to be less than 1/2 of their weekly benefit amount).